meelgroup/approxmc/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# ApproxMCv3: Approximate Model Counter
+# ApproxMCv4: Approximate Model Counter
 ApproxMCv3 is a state-of-the-art approximate model counter utilizing an improved version of CryptoMiniSat to give approximate model counts to problems of size and complexity that were not possible before.

-This work is by Kuldeep Meel and Mate Soos, as [published in AAAI-19](https://www.comp.nus.edu.sg/~meel/Papers/aaai19-sm.pdf).
+This work is by Kuldeep Meel, Stephan Gocht, and Mate Soos, as [published in AAAI-19](https://www.comp.nus.edu.sg/~meel/Papers/aaai19-sm.pdf) and [in CAV2020](https://www.comp.nus.edu.sg/~meel/Papers/cav20-sgm.pdf).
 A large part of the work is in CryptoMiniSat [here](https://github.com/msoos/cryptominisat).

 ApproxMC handles CNF formulas.
 If you are instead interested in DNF formulas, visit our DNF counter [DNFApproxMC](https://gitlab.com/Shrotri/DNF_Counting).